About us | Feedback

 As usual, the most general approach is unsuitable for calculations done by hand.
 For salts with one strong and one weak component the best way of pH calculation it to treat conjugate acid (or base) as the only source of H+ (or OH-) ions, and do the calculations in the same way as it was described in weak/acid base section.

-For example if we have solution of salt of weak acid (with dissociation constant Ka) and strong base, reaction of hydrolysis is
+For example if we have a solution of a salt of a weak acid (with dissociation constant Ka) and a strong base, the reaction of hydrolysis is

-and the equilibrium is described by conjugate base dissociation constant
+and the equilibrium is described by the conjugate base dissociation constant

 eq.
 13.113.1